Salomón Obama

-Salomón Asumu Obama Ondo (born 4 February 2000) is an Equatoguinean professional footballer who plays as a forward for Liga de Expansión MX club Tlaxcala and the Equatorial Guinea national team.
+Salomón Asumu Obama Ondo (born 4 February 2000) is an Equatoguinean professional footballer who plays as a forward for Primera Divisió club Esperança and the Equatorial Guinea national team.

 Professional career

 Obama moved to Spain at a young age from Equatorial Guinea, and was raised in Torrejón.
 Salomón joined the youth academy of Atlético Madrid in 2008.

 On 31 January 2019, Obama signed for Celta de Vigo, from Atletico Madrid.

 Obama signed for Tlaxcala in the Liga de Expansión MX for the Apertura 2025.

 International career

 Obama, at the age of 18, was called up to the senior Equatorial Guinea national football team in August 2018.
 He previously played for the Spain under-17 team as he also holds Spanish citizenship.

 He made his national team debut as a substitute against Sudan in the 2019 Africa Cup of Nations qualification.

 International goals

 Scores and results list Equatorial Guinea's goal tally first.